Rebuilding the Trolley System

-Trolley Renewal is a $660 million project to rebuild the Orange and Blue Line Trolleys.
-When complete in 2015, new low-floor trolleys will operate on the entire MTS Trolley network, making trips faster, more comfortable and more convenient for all passengers.
+Trolley Renewal is a $660 million project to rebuild the Orange and Blue Lines.
+When complete in 2015, new low-floor Trolleys will operate on the entire MTS Trolley network, making trips faster, more comfortable and more convenient for all passengers.

 To stay in the know, check this page often or use the other options listed in the sidebar.